 When you have your eye exam, your eye doctor will determine the prescription you need to correct your vision, and will also measure your eyes so that the contacts will fit comfortably.
 You can then buy the contacts from the optometrist or order your contacts online.
 The cost of the contact lens depends on which type you and your eye care specialist have decided on.
 Many times, lower prices are available online than at the eye doctor's office.
 Some insurance plans cover the cost of contacts; check into this before your appointment.

 To order contacts online, you will need a prescription from your eye doctor that is less than a year old.

 While many people buy their contacts directly from their optometrist, purchasing contacts online will usually save you money.
 Many people also enjoy the convenience of having the contacts delivered right to their door, and the ability to shop around for the best deal.
 However, you will want to make sure you order from a reputable company with great products and customer servicecheck the Better Business Bureau or other online source for reviews.

 Check our website for rebates, contact lens discounts, coupon codes, or sales that will save you even more money.
 Buying contact lenses online can be a cost-efficient and pleasant experience, as long as you know what to look for.

-The choice between contact lenses and glasses is a personal decision that must account for factors like style, budget, convenience, and comfort.
+Factors like style, budget, convenience, and comfort make choosing between glasses and contacts a personal decision.
 Happy, healthy eyes are essential, so the "better" choice is the choice that is better for YOU.
 Whichever one you choose, remember to get your eyes checked every year to update your prescription and keep your eyes in tip-top shape.